startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

 2.3) Graphs =>
     Try BFS/DFS/A star search
     Use dist/parent/visited maps to get values
-    -> Cycle detection -> use visited map
+    -> Cycle detection -> use visited map.
+        Actually need to carry parent in param as well in dfs for undirected graph

     -> shortest path = BFS
     -> Do parent stuff with parents map (such as common ancestors).
     -> Cool graph techniques is coloring nodes, or flagging nodes